James Somers

 - The Waste Land, T.S.
 Eliot

 - The link above points to the raw text online but this print edition has tons of excellent annotations, commentary, and criticism, which are pretty much necessary for a poem this difficult.
-Read it many times.

 - Perfectly Reasonable Deviations from the Beaten Track, Richard P. Feynman